Are you an avid jungle trekker who loves trails filled with rewards to be reaped?

 Package 3: 2D1N Endau Rompin Leisure Adventure Package

-The rates depends on the number of persons and also the duration of the stay,
+The rates depend on the number of persons and also the duration of the stay,

 12:00pm: Reach Bekok town, Johor – Lunch at own expense.